 Learn how to make traditional Italian panna cotta from scratch.
 It's a very simple recipe, and you only need 5 ingredients.
 The texture is velvety and smooth, and it literally melts in your mouth.
 It's subtly sweet and has a rich aroma due to the heavy cream and the fresh vanilla bean.
-Living a good portion of my life close to Italy, I learned how to make classic and authentic Italian desserts like this or tiramisu, and I will show you exactly how to make this true Italian classic to impress your family and friends.
+If you love classic Italian desserts, you should check out my Tiramisu as well!

 Ingredients notes and substitutions